videowhisper/videowhisper-webrtc/README.md

 * Integrates with VideoWhisper [Live Support Plugin](https://wordpress.org/plugins/live-support-tickets/) for account registration

 ### Free Server for Testing, Development
 If you want to test with an existing server, [register for a Free Developers account](https://webrtchost.com/hosting-plans/#WebRTC-Only) with VideoWhisper, to get a server address and token.
+Includes STUN/TURN server.
+Limited availability.

 ### Installation
 * Install NodeJS if not already available on your server (ie. `yum install nodejs`)